Right-wing politics, Who is right?

 God has now empowered all of us to have the same relationship with Him that He had with Enoch when He gave us the gift of His Holy Spirit on the day of Pentecost more than 2000 years ago.

 So we are not advocating doing nothing to improve the life of humanity.
 We advocate preaching the gospel of Jesus Christ so that more of us are led by the Spirit of God.
 1 Corinthians 3:16 John 14:26.
 Some of these will then serve God in positions of authority.
-And as they serve God; they will serve all humanity and not just one nation.
+And as they serve God; they will serve all humanity and not just one nation, one wing or section of society.
 John 3:16, Matthew 22:35-40

 Why does God permit bad political governments then?